 An automotive company approached us with an interesting question: what is the future of pick-up trucks as the US becomes more urban and reliant on services?
 In order to understand what a truck should become in the future, we first had to learn what makes a truck a compelling vehicle in peoples' lives today.
 Through an immersive ethnographic study of the lives of pick-up truck owners, we learned that many consumers are drawn to trucks for their symbolism more than any particular physical capability.
 MORE

 Kaiser Permanente conducted a time and motion study of inpatient nurses and found a concerning statistic: during each 8-hour shift, they spend only 90 minutes actually caring for patients.
 Working closely with Kaiser, we sought to understand why, explore the implications for nurses' work satisfaction, and re-imagine the systems that keep nurses away from their patients.
 MORE

 Point Forward’s study of family beverage habits led to a big innovation for the packaging industry.
 Before 2003, 12-packs of soft drink cans were configured in 3x4 cartons.
 The suitcase-like shape with a handle on top made it easy to grab off the store shelf and place into the shopping cart.
 But we found that its bulky shape made it difficult for people to keep their fridge stocked with cold, ready-to-drink sodas.
 MORE

 New technologies have fundamentally changed the landscape of the retail industry.
 For Intel, the new era offers huge opportunities, but also important challenges.
 We worked with the tech leader to examine shopping from both the consumer and retailer perspectives.
-We conducted in-context interviews in the U.S. and China to examine the economic and emotional drivers of emerging shopping dynamics.
+In-context interviews in the U.S. and China revealed the financial and emotional drivers of shopping and selling behaviors.
 MORE